gomezpirry/bforos-frontend/README.md

 `````
 composer card import -f PeerAdmin@fabric-network.card
 `````
 In *step seven* we install the Hyperledger Composer business network onto the Hyperledger Fabric peer nodes.
-To do this we must firts get a copy of the business network `bforos-bnav1` (defined in bna file, `bforos-bnav1@0.0.1.bna`).
-This file is located in the [Blockchain4openscience hyperledger repository](https://github.com/Blockchain4openscience/hyperledger).
+The business network `bforos` is defined in bna file, `bforos@0.0.6.bna` and its located in the repository.
+A forlder with the specific business network model files, scripts and queries that are packaged in the bna file (using `composer archive create`) is located in the [Blockchain4openscience hyperledger repository](https://github.com/Blockchain4openscience/hyperledger).
 `````
-composer network install -c PeerAdmin@fabric-network -a bforos-bnav1@0.0.1.bna
+composer network install -c PeerAdmin@fabric-network -a bforos@0.0.6.bna
 `````
 In *step eight* we start the blockchain business network
 `````
-composer network start --networkName bforos-bnav1 --networkVersion 0.0.1 -A admin -S adminpw -c PeerAdmin@fabric-network
+composer network start --networkName bforos --networkVersion 0.0.6 -A admin -S adminpw -c PeerAdmin@fabric-network
 `````
 In *step nine* we import the business network card for the business network administrator
 `````
-composer card import -f admin@bforos-bnav1.card
+composer card import -f admin@bforos.card
 `````
 In *step ten* we test the connection to the blockchain business network
 `````
-composer network ping -c admin@bforos-bnav1
+composer network ping -c admin@bforos
 `````
 ## Interacting with the business network using the REST server